Summary of Topics

 You trust your hiring process and feel that you know your employees.
 But no organization’s hiring process can satisfy the need for ongoing monitoring and verification.
 Here is a simple exercise: name the employee convicted of felony larceny in the prior month.
 If you are less than 100% sure the answer is “none,” then you need eLuminate.

 Security in today’s world of instant information.

 There is no other mechanism (or database) that can reliably provide this timely information to your HR team.
 Awareness of all incidents captured by eLuminate is clearly not feasible with the millions of records produced across the country each week.
-Why not instead rely on the thousands of relationships we have forged at DDS with court and law enforcement personnel over the past decade.
+Why not instead rely on the thousands of relationships we have forged with court and law enforcement personnel over the past decade.

 We find the needle in the proverbial haystack.